Shivam Pathak

 Shivam Pathak is an Indian singer and songwriter.
-He participated in the indian idol season 5 and he was in the top 5.
+He participated in Indian Idol season 5 and he was in the top 5.

 Early life and career

 Pathak is from Lakhimpur (Kheri) Uttar Pradesh (Lucknow).
 He moved to Mumbai in 2008, to pursue a hardware and networking course.
 After completion, he was looking for a job, and a friend suggested he try his luck at music reality shows as he had a good voice.
 He participated in Indian Idol 5, as one of Top-5 selected finalists, but did not make the final three.
 He studied music under Suresh Wadkar for two years.